Pixel 6 launch event is October 19 — What we still need to know

 - The best phone deals in October 2021

-Again this will be an interesting event, as while we have grown accustomed to at least thinking that we know everything about a device prior to launch thanks to the aggressive leak and rumor mill, Google itself has given us a number of details on the Pixel 6 and Pixel 6 Pro.
+This will be an interesting event because, though we have grown accustomed to thinking that we know everything about a device prior to launch thanks to the aggressive leak and rumor mill, Google itself has given us a number of details on the Pixel 6 and Pixel 6 Pro.

 So what will be looking for when we tune in?
 The camera details are the most interesting hardware story that we are at least not 100% clear on just yet.
-It is in all likelihood the Samsung ISOCELL GN1, a 50MP processor that would be a massive upgrade from anything the Pixel has used in the past.
+The phone will, in all likelihood, have the Samsung ISOCELL GN1, a 50MP processor that would be a massive upgrade from anything the Pixel has used in the past.
 However, that isn't confirmed yet, and the telephoto sensor on the Pixel 6 Pro remains mostly a mystery as well beyond its 4x optical zoom.

 #Pixel6, the new Google Phone.
 Tune in October 19th at 10 am PT: https://t.co/zmp5byVq1y#Pixel6Launch pic.twitter.com/v3wwySE5gsOctober 5, 2021